Skip to content

 Database

-Mosaico requires a connection to a running PostgreSQL instance, which is defined via the MOSAICO_REPOSITORY_DB_URL environment variable.
+Mosaico requires a connection to a running PostgreSQL instance, which is defined via the MOSAICOD_DB_URL environment variable.

 Remote Storage Configuration

 For production deployments, mosaicod should be configured to use an S3-compatible object store (such as AWS S3, Google Cloud Storage, Hetzner Object Store, etc) for durable, long-term storage.
-This is configured through the following environment variables:
+This is configured setting the proper environment variables for your object store provider.

 Local Storage Configuration